tarsa/SortAlgoBox/BACKLOG.md

 Backlog:

- * test BenchmarkSuiteActor if it stores benchmark results properly
  * introduce web-based GUI
  * convert native C++ sorts to use items agents
  * remove native C++ items handlers when we are left with items agents only